sengweihan/CryptoXAI/README.md

 ### Comparative_Analysis.py
 This file contains the comparative analysis done between SPECK and SIMON.We have tested the encryption algorithm with a pre-trained ResNet model.
 Just run the code and a png file named results.png will pop showing the comparative analysis between SPECK and SIMON.

+(Note: The SIMON code may take approximately 5-10 minutes to start computing due to the complexity of its algorithm)

 ![image.png](./image.png)
 *Figure 1: Shows the comparative analysis between SPECK and SIMON in results.png*